avkonst/hookstate/docs/index/docs/04b-scoped-state.md

 While our form above is within 100 fields limit, which is the case for most of the forms in the wild, performance rendering is likely not a problem.
 However, if our form above is actually a large spreadsheet with 5000 fields, for example, it quickly becomes a problem as every keystroke would cause the entire form to rerender.

-Hookstate introduces new concept to solve this problem.
-We call call it **scoped state**.
+Hookstate introduces a new concept to solve this problem.
+We call it **scoped state**.

 ### It is simple

-Scoped state is elegant, one line solution for the problem of efficient rendering of large states.
+Scoped state is an elegant, one line solution for the problem of efficient rendering of large states.
 It works the same way and equally well with local and global states.
 The idea of the scoped state is to use deeply nested state hooks to allow Hookstate to rerender only affected by state change deeply nested children components.
 Let's come back to the original [nested state](./nested-state) example:

 <PreviewSample example="local-complex-from-documentation" />